 August 14, 2011

 When a man is attracted to a woman, the first thing he does is looking at her intently.
 His eyes are captured, and he cannot take them away from her.
 The woman may respond by ignoring the man if she doesn’t want to encourage him, or looking back directly into his eyes, if she, too, is interested.
 The encouraged man then may wink or nod at her with intent to approach her, or he may move his eyes away from her if he decides not to pursue.
 This game between men and women is played everyday, everywhere.

 In the milongas of Buenos Aires, this is also the game men and women play.
 A man looks around the dance hall to search for a partner.
 If he finds a woman he likes to dance with, he stares at her.
-The woman, who is also looking for a partner, will soon notice him.
+The woman, who is also looking for a partner, will soon notice that.
 If she doesn’t want to dance with him, she turns her eyes away.
 If she wants to dance with him, she fixes her eyes at him and waits for him to invite her.
 He does so by nodding his head at her, and she responds with a nod of her head to accept his invitation.
 All these are done remotely without any verbal exchange.